XVI. Cost Allocation

 If F&A is your cognizant agency and you want to charge indirect costs to your grants, submit both a cost allocation and indirect cost rate to OBF.Grants@tn.gov and copy your program manager.
 The plan must be approved by F&A prior to having indirect costs approved in your grant budget.
 Indirect cost rates must be submitted annually.

 - INSTRUCTIONS FOR DE MINIMIS RATE ELECTION

-Non-federal agencies who have never had a negotiated indirect cost rate can select to use the 10% de minimis rate.
+Non-federal agencies can select to use the 10% de minimis rate.
 The de minimis rate can be charged at 10% of Modified Total Direct Costs (MTDC).
 MTDC is defined at 2 CFR 200.68 as being:“All direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of $25,000.”The first $25,000 of subawards can be taken when each subaward is initially issued, separately negotiated, or renegotiated over the Federal grant’s period of performance (i.e. not $25,000 for each entity’s fiscal year).
 Some NFPs have found it helpful to have two separate subaward general ledger accounts: one account that tracks the first $25,000 of subawards and another account that records costs in excess of the first $25,000.

 If electing to use the de Minimis rate, fill out and submit the Certification of De Minimis Indirect Cost Rate Form with the application.